Bink Video!

 Bink SDK Features

 The Bink SDK includes everything necessary to playback Bink movies quickly and easily.
-It is available for Windows, Sony PLAYSTATION (R) 3, Sony PSP, Sony PS2, Xbox, Xbox 360, Nintendo DS, Nintendo GameCube, Macintosh (PPC and Intel) and x86 GNU/Linux.
+It is available for every gaming platform.

 • Available as a static library.